-The main source of drinking water in the pilot site is groundwater from porous aquifers.
+On the site the main source of drinking water is groundwater from porous aquifers.
 Most of these groundwater resources are not vulnerable for contamination arriving from surface.
-There are also 6 perspective drinking water resources (of which 4 bank-filtered resources), with 222 million m^3/day capacity.
+There are also 6 perspective drinking water resources (of which 4 bank-filtered resources), with 222 million m3/day capacity.

-On the Tisza Pilot Area we are focusing to the surface drinking water abstractions (Figure 11) located at Szolnok (River Tisza) and at Balmazújváros (Keleti Main Channel).
-The surface water drinking water abstractions are more vulnerable because of the lack of natural protected layers.
-The traveltime of the contamination is much shorter, so actions must be taken prompt.
+On the Pilot Area2 we are focusing to the surface drinking water abstractions located at Szolnok (River Tisza) and at Balmazújváros (Keleti Main Channel).

-The Szolnok Surface Waterwork is situated in the north-eastern border of Szolnok (Figure 11), on the right riverside of the Tisza.
-The capacity of the waterworks is 50 000 m3/d, the settlements supplied are: Szolnok and 7 surrounding settlements (Rákóczifalva, Rákócziújfalu, Szajol, Szászberek, Újszász, Zagyvarékas és Tószeg; Figure 12).
+The Szolnok Surface Waterwork is situated in the north-eastern border of Szolnok, on the right riverside of the Tisza.
+The capacity of the waterworks is 50 000 m3/d, the settlements supplied are: Szolnok and 7 surrounding settlements (Rákóczifalva, Rákócziújfalu, Szajol, Szászberek, Újszász, Zagyvarékas és Tószeg).

 Considering it the River Tisza is very variable in quantitative and qualitatively aspects, for secure drinking water supply was built a reserve surface water abstraction.
 The Alcsi Holt - Tisza reserve surface drinking water resource in qualitative aspect is total independent from the River Tisza.
 It will be activating in case of havaria-like pollution that comes on the River Tisza.
-The oxbow (the intake works) is situated to 2-3 km from the water treatment plant in south direction.
+The dead branch (the intake works) is situated to 2-3 km from the water treatment plant in south direction.
 The capacity is 30 000 m3/d.

-Balmazújváros - Keleti Main Channel Surface Waterwork is situated on south-eastern part of Balmazújváros outer area (Figure 11), on the right riverside of the Keleti Main Channel.
+Balmazújváros - Keleti Main Channel Surface Waterwork is situated on south-eastern part of Balmazújváros outer area, on the right riverside of the Keleti Main Channel.
 The water treatment plant is situated to 1 km from the water abstraction, in east of the Keleti Main Channel.
 The capacity of the waterworks is 30 000 m3/d, the treated water is 13 000 m3/d.
-The settlements supplied with exclusively treated surface drinking water are: Nagyhegyes, Nagyhegyes-Elep, Balmazújváros-Nagyhát, Debrecen-Nagymacs, Debrecen-Ondód (Figure 12).
+The settlements supplied with exclusively treated surface drinking water are: Nagyhegyes, Nagyhegyes-Elep, Balmazújváros-Nagyhát, Debrecen-Nagymacs, Debrecen-Ondód.
 Debrecen and Debrecen -Józsa district are supplied with mixed water (treated surface water and groundwater).

 In case of the surface drinking water abstractions the waterworks have smaller DWPZs like in the case of groundwater drinking waterworks.
-Therefore the appropriate land uses are also important outside the DWPZs particularly in upstream region.
-Upstream of the Szolnok waterworks there are the reservoir Kisköre and the Lake Tisza, which moderate the impact of floods and secure the minimum level in dry period.
-The Keleti Main Channel is more protected, because the water level is driven and the discharges into it are not allowed.
+Therefore the appropriate land uses are also important outside the DWPZs particularly in region of upstream.
+On the upstream of the Szolnok waterworks there are the reservoir Kisköre and the Lake Tisza, which moderate the impact of floods and secure the minimum level in dry period.
+The Keleti Main Channel is more protectable because the water level is driven and the discharges are not allowed.